Tutorial#

 App(MyApp()).start()

 What does this code do?
-First we define a function MyApp which is decorated by edifice.component().
+First we define a function MyApp which is decorated by @component.
 The MyApp component is the top-level Element of our application.

-In HTML or XML, you might have written it as:
+In HTML or XML, we might have written it as:

 <Window>